-Julien is a partner in the firm.
+Julien Adams is a partner in the firm.
 His practice covers a broad range of business litigation areas, including entertainment litigation, intellectual property litigation, and complex commercial litigation.

 Julien is a graduate of UC Berkeley School of Law (J.D., 1991) and the University of Southern California (B.A., 1988).
 Julien started his career in Los Angeles practicing complex commercial litigation at O’Melveny & Myers and then at Kaye Scholer.

 In 1995, Julien left private practice to become a prosecutor with the United States Attorney’s office in Los Angeles and then in St. Thomas, Virgin Islands.
 There he worked in the government fraud and public corruption section, where he successfully tried 21 jury trials and prosecuted a variety of complex white-collar criminal cases.
 Julien received commendations from the Federal Bureau of Investigation, the Internal Revenue Service, the National Aeronautics and Space Administration, and the Department of Housing and Urban Development.

 Julien then returned to private practice, joining Dovel & Luner in 2001 and becoming a partner the next year.

 - University of California, Berkeley (J.D., 1991)

 - Kaye Scholer

 - O’Melveny & Myers

 Represented Beneficial Innovations, an inventor-owner licensing company with early patents covering fundamental aspects of online advertising, in a series of patent infringement actions.
 Our team obtained favorable Markman and dispositive rulings and negotiated more than two dozen favorable settlements.